Transportation in Los Angeles: Air quality

 Los Angeles is strongly predisposed to accumulation of smog, because of peculiarities of its geography and weather patterns.
 The millions of vehicles in the area combined with the additional effects of the Los Angeles/Long Beach complex frequently contribute to further air pollution.
 Los Angeles was one of the best known cities suffering from transportation smog for much of the 20th century, so much so that it was sometimes said that Los Angeles was a synonym for smog.
 In particular, the entire area in between Los Angeles Harbor and Riverside has become known as the "Diesel Death Zone".

+The American Lung Association's 2023 State of the Air Report ranks the Los Angeles-Long Beach metro area as the most polluted in the United States for ozone.
+However, for year-round particulate matter, the metro area is outranked by three metro areas in the San Joaquin Valley, namely Bakersfield, Visalia and Fresno-Madera-Hanford.
+For short-term particulate matter, it is outranked by those same three metro areas as well as number of additional California metro areas such as San Jose-San Francisco-Oakland, as well as Fairbanks, Alaska.

 Sidewalks

 The city has about 9,300 miles of sidewalk.
 Many are perilous or impassable due to lack of maintenance to those who have disabilities that affect their mobility.
-In 2015, the city committed to spending $1.4 billion over the next 30 years to resolved a class-action lawsuit citing violations of the Americans With Disabilities Act by fixing other barriers to full and safe access to city streets.
+In 2015, the city committed to spending $1.4 billion over the next 30 years to resolve a class-action lawsuit citing violations of the Americans With Disabilities Act by fixing other barriers to full and safe access to city streets.

+Vision Zero

+Vision Zero is an initiative aimed at eliminating traffic-related fatalities.
+In Los Angeles County, an average of more than 75 people die each year in traffic collisions on unincorporated roadways.
+The County has developed an Action Plan to guide efforts to improve traffic safety in these communities.